Norman Corwin: Post-CBS career

 After leaving CBS in March 1949, Corwin went to work for the radio division of the United Nations; in charge of special projects, his first production was "Citizen of the World" in July 1949.
-He ultimately left radio around 1952; some sources say he was frustrated by what he felt was radio's over-reaction to Mccarthyism; other sources say he left radio after persistent accusations that he was a Communist sympathizer, a charge which he always vehemently denied.
+He ultimately left radio around 1952; some sources say he was frustrated by what he felt was radio's over-reaction to McCarthyism; other sources say he left radio after persistent accusations that he was a Communist sympathizer, a charge which he always vehemently denied.
 The House Un-American Activities Committee also named him among a number of other entertainers and performers in a 1951 list of alleged Communist sympathizers.
 The list included conductor Leonard Bernstein, actor Lee J. Cobb, and architect Frank Lloyd Wright.
-After leaving radio, Corwin and produced some work for television, including his first televised play, "Ann Rutledge," which starred Grace Kelly.
+After leaving radio, Corwin produced some work for television, including his first televised play, "Ann Rutledge," which starred Grace Kelly.
 He also wrote a number of motion picture screenplays, including The Blue Veil (1951), Scandal at Scourie (1953), Lust for Life (1956), and The Story of Ruth (1961).
-In the early 1970s Corwin produced and hosted the television show Norman Corwin Presents.
+With regard to writing the screenplay for Lust for Life, based upon the Irving Stone biography, Corwin told American Legends website: "While I thought that Irving Stone did a good job of introducing Vincent Van Gogh to the American public, the book was somehow not mature for a screenplay.
+So I decided to read Van Gogh's letters, and, in doing so, I was aware that no one could write about Van Gogh better than he wrote about himself.
+I persuaded John (Houseman) that the picture should be based on Van Gogh's letters, and he agreed."
+In the early 1970s, Corwin produced and hosted the television show Norman Corwin Presents.
 In 1979 he hosted Academy Leaders, a weekly showcase for short films which had won or been nominated for an Academy Award.
-Corwin wrote several books, which include Trivializing America; plus many essays, letters, articles and plays.
+Corwin wrote several books, which include Trivializing America; plus many essays, letters, articles and plays, two of which he also directed and produced on Broadway, The Rivalry (1959) and The World of Carl Sandburg (1960).